 Treat OFWs as ATMs

-Some Filipinos try to portray themselves as well-off, can-afford individuals who share photos of their latest branded bags (or wear employer’s dresses), shoes (even if they’re obviously imitation) or drink coffee at or some “sosyal” coffee shop.
+Some Filipinos try to portray themselves as well-off, can-afford individuals who share photos of their latest branded bags (or wear employer’s dresses), shoes (even if they’re imitations), or drink coffee at some “social” coffee shop.
 There is no problem bragging if one can back it up.

-But the problem begins when such actions conceal the reality.
-To cope up with their “affluent” lifestyle and continue to join that exclusive circle of friends, these Filipinos may resort to extreme measures (embezzle money, prostitute themselves or run to the nearest pawnshop).
+But the problem begins when such actions conceal reality.
+To cope with their “affluent” lifestyle and continue to join that exclusive circle of friends, these Filipinos may resort to extreme measures (embezzling money, prostituting themselves or run to the nearest pawnshop).
 For OFWs who practice this habit, this could lead to more demanding families who think their relative abroad doesn’t have money problems or even become the target of robbers when they come home.

-Some Filipinos have a lot of things negative to say about the Philippines.
+Some Filipinos have a lot of negative things to say about the Philippines.
 The government is corrupt.
 The airport stinks.
 Filipinos are always late.
 The Philippines remains laggard among its Southeast Asian neighbors.
 While these statements may be true, it doesn’t help if we only dwell on identifying the problems.
-We also must-have solutions to offer to remedy the problem of tardiness, fixing the problems in our airports or rampant corruption.
+We also must-have solutions to offer to remedy the problem of tardiness, fixing the issues of our airports, or rampant corruption.

-Some people may ask ‘Why just nitpick on bad attitudes and do not offer solutions?’.
-We say you’re old enough to know how to deal with these bad habits unless you failed your basic ‘good manners and right conduct‘ classes years ago.
+Some may ask, ‘Why just nitpick on bad attitudes and not offer solutions?’.
+You’re old enough to deal with these bad habits unless you failed your basic ‘good manners and right conduct‘ classes years ago.

 Bato bato sa langit ang tatamaan, huwag magalit.

-Of course, there are more than 17 of these bad habits and bad attitudes many Filipinos possess.
-But if our aim is to correct them, we think it’s good enough to list the 17 and try to change them instead of listing a hundred and fail to improve on any of them.
+Of course, we possess more than 20 of these negative Filipino traits and bad attitudes.
+But if we aim to correct them, we think it’s good enough to list the 20 and try to change them instead of listing a hundred and failing to improve.